 But, you can’t market to seniors the same way you do millennials or GenXers.
 Unless you adjust your strategy and consider different marketing methods, you won’t capture this large and affluence market with tons of disposable income.
 If you are trying to reach the older generation but your efforts aren’t working, here are a few important tips to help optimize your marketing.

 As discussed earlier, social media is a great tool to reach seniors, especially affluent and active seniors.
+Seniors have a lot of spare time on their hands and like to learn new things.
+Hence, you could advertise your piano lessons on social media.
+With social media, you can show off your piano skills to seniors and generate interest in signing up for your piano lessons.
 This is a wonderful, untapped market for many businesses with huge potential.
-For instance, spending by seniors citizens on travel is gigantic, especially on cruise ships.
+Another example is spending by senior citizens on travel is gigantic, especially on cruise ships.
 So, move beyond selling healthcare, senior living, and reverse mortgages to seniors.
-It’s insulting and misses major opportunities.
+It’s insulting and misses major opportunities to market your brand.

 However, you may need to adjust your strategy if you want to target older customers.
 First, don’t refer to them as senior citizens and certainly don’t make them feel old.
 Fundamentally, today’s 50+ group is active, due to improved healthcare, increased focus on healthy lifestyles, and the fact they perceive 50 or 60 as the new 30, so they act that way.